ephimoff/travel-checklist/README.md

 #### Other

-- Multitool (in checked-in luggage)
-- Torch (Have spare batteries or rechargeables)
-- Neck cushion (in carry-over bag)
+- In carry-on bag:
+    - empty bottle for water
+    - travel pillow
+    - sleeping mask
+    - earplugs
+    - analog notebook
+    - pen, pencil
+    - snacks
+- In checked-on luggage:
-- Pocket knife (Check the regulatory of the destination country first)
+    - multitool and/or pocket knife (Check the regulatory of the destination country first)
+    - flashlight (Have spare batteries or rechargeables)
-- Analog notebook
+    - travel locks
-- Pen, pencil
+    - luggage tags

 ## Travel that includes camping